forestgrape/coronavirus/index.md

 - Distancing reduces infection risk.

-- Outside, <strong>if keeping distance</strong>, is safe.
+- Outside is safe,  <strong>if keeping distance</strong>.
+However beware the corridor and stairwell, so going often in and out is not the best idea.
+Public transport and a crowded cars are best avoided too.

 - Ventilate your rooms regularly by opening all windows for 5 minutes.
-If possibly  infected always ventilate your room before opening the door of your and your flat.
+If possibly  infected, always ventilate your room before opening the door of your room and your flat.
 [Ventilation](#ventilation) has been shown to be effective.

 - Don't have very dry air inside; drying your frequently washed cloths inside keeps the air humid.
 In dry air both dust and viruses stay longer in the air.